NSHipster/articles/2019-01-21-textoutputstream.md

 For instance,
 did you know that the actual signature of `print` is [`print(_:separator:terminator:)`](https://developer.apple.com/documentation/swift/1541053-print)?
-Or that it had a variant [`print(_:separator:terminator:to:)`](https://developer.apple.com/documentation/swift/1641736-print)?
+Or that it had a variant named [`print(_:separator:terminator:to:)`](https://developer.apple.com/documentation/swift/1641736-print)?

 _Shocking, I know._